tap349/tap349.github.io/_posts/2018-08-29-elixir-bootleg.md

-  so npm even runs 10s faster than Yarn - this doesn't say that npm is faster than Yarn but it says that Yarn is not several times faster than npm like it was in the very beginning.
+  so npm even runs 10s faster than Yarn - this doesn't say that npm is faster than Yarn but it says that Yarn is not several times faster than npm like it used to be in the very beginning.

-=> stick to npm in Bootleg tasks as well.
+=> stick to npm in Bootleg tasks.

 tips
 ----